 This is the easiest thing in the world, just select one or more of your horses from the racing card, and then decide which type of bet you want to make.
 Remember, you can choose to use a tote bag or a bookmaker to gamble.
 Although some bookmakers may have the least bets, your bets can be unlimited.

-If Royal Ascot has whetted your appetite for betting on horses this summer, here is a simple five step guide to betting on horse racing.
+If Royal Ascot has whetted your appetite for betting on horses this summer, here is a simple five-step guide to betting on horse racing.

 Which type of bookie is right for you to bet on a horse?

-Whether you are betting to small stakes or playing up your Ascot winnings, you should still make sure that you are getting the best bookmakers service available.
+Whether you are betting on small stakes or playing up your Ascot winnings, you should still make sure that you are getting the best bookmakers service available.
 If you are a relative novice, the wide range of different sports betting sites can be a bit daunting.

 Traditional bookmakers bet at “fixed odds” while the exchange prices can be a little harder to understand.
-Take time and browse our recommended bookies like Smarkets, Matchbook, Spreadex, BetDaq and Betfair to make sure that you understand the layout and the process of placing a bet online.
+Take time and browse our recommended bookies like Smarkets, Matchbook, Spreadex, BetDaq, and Betfair to make sure that you understand the layout and the process of placing a bet online.
 All leading bookmaker sites have their own help buttons and FAQ sections.